ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 You will now implement the Lambda function to send an email notification whenever the received temperature exceeds a predefined threshold.

 ## Amazon Simple Notification Service
 To send emails, you will use Amazon Simple Notification Service (SNS).

-SNS is a fully managed messaging service provided by AWS that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+SNS is a fully-managed messaging service provided by AWS that enables you to decouple and scale microservices, distributed systems, and serverless applications.
 SNS supports the delivery of messages to a variety of endpoints, allowing for seamless communication between different parts of an application or across multiple applications.

-SNS uses a publish/subscribe (pub/sub) messaging model, where messages are sent to a topic and then delivered to all subscribers of that topic.
+SNS uses a publish/subscribe (pub/sub) messaging model, where messages are sent to a topic and then distibuted to all the subscribers of the topic.
 This makes it easy to broadcast messages to multiple recipients simultaneously.

-To send emails using SNS, you will first create a topic.
+To send emails using SNS, you first create a topic.
 Topics are communication channels to which messages are sent.
-You create a topic for each category of messages you want to send.
+You create a topic for each category of message that you would like to send.

-To receive a notification, you will need to subscribe to a topic.
-Subscribers express interest in receiving messages published to a topic by subscribing to it.
-Each subscriber specifies an endpoint and a protocol (e.g., email, SMS, HTTP).
+To receive a notification, you need to subscribe to a topic.
+Subscribers express interest in receiving messages published to a topic by subscribing.
+Each subscriber specifies an endpoint and a protocol; for example, email, SMS, or HTTP.

-To actually send an email, you will publish a message in SNS.
+To send an email, you will publish a message in SNS.
 When a message is published to a topic, SNS delivers it to all subscribed endpoints.
-The message can include attributes and filtering criteria to control which subscribers receive the message.
+The message can include attributes and filtering criteria to determine which subscribers receive the message.

 ## Implementation
 To implement the above mechanism using a Lambda function, go back to the AWS Lambda console.

-Then, scroll down to the Code source section and paste the following code under index.mjs (the .mjs extension in AWS Lambda indicates that the file is an ECMAScript (ES) module).
+Then, scroll down to the Code source section and paste the following code under index.mjs.
+The *.mjs* extension in AWS Lambda indicates that the file is an ECMAScript (ES) module.

 ```JavaScript
 import { SNSClient, CreateTopicCommand, SubscribeCommand, PublishCommand } from "@aws-sdk/client-sns";